passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 <span style="color: red; font-weight: bold;">What is nice is</span> that the
-"zephyr,display" property and the settings in the lvgl_pointer node are used by the lvgl_init() function, which runs just before the main application starts, to turn on the display and touchscreen.
+"zephyr,display" property and the settings in the lvgl_pointer node are used by the lvgl_init() function, so when the application starts, all the hardware is already up and running.

-<span style="color: red; font-weight: bold;">So, when the application
-starts</span>, thanks to the device tree setup, all the hardware is
-<span style="color: red; font-weight: bold;">already up and running</span>,
-and we can start using the LVGL functions.

 <span style="color: red; font-weight: bold;">This also means</span> you don't have
 to change the application code when